Skip to Content

 Of course, you can visit this page that has everything you need to know about making sushi at home.
 It has recipes listed, equipment, and more.

-We always hit up the mall, Starbucks, and then for lunch, we have this fabulous little Thai restaurant that serves THE best sushi around.
+We always hit up the mall, and Starbucks, and then for lunch, we have this fabulous little Thai sushi restaurant that serves THE best sushi around.

-Now — I am not one for raw sushi — it has to be cooked — all the way cooked — or I won't eat it.
+Now, I am not one for raw sushi.
+The sushi I eat has to be cooked or I won't eat it.
 If you are pregnant and love sushi, then you need to make sure you are choosing sushi recipes you can eat while pregnant.

 Our favorite dish there is a tempura-fried sushi roll that they call the Kentucky Roll.
-It is served with Wasabi paste on the side and topped with a delicious eel sauce.
+It is served with Wasabi paste on the side and topped with a delicious eel sauce full of umami flavor.

 What is eel sauce?

-Eel Sauce is also called Natsume, Unagi or Kabayaki.
-It is a sweet and salty sauce that goes great over grilled fish or chicken and is a common drizzle over sushi.
+Eel Sauce is also called Natsume, Unagi, or Kabayaki Sauce.
+It is a sweet and salty dipping sauce that goes great over grilled fish or chicken and is a familiar drizzle over sushi.

-Traditionally it is used on Japanese grilled eel and eel rolls.
-I also use this sauce over freshly cooked noodles for a quick snack.
+Traditionally this unagi sauce recipe is used on Japanese grilled eel and eel rolls.
+I also use this gluten-free eel sauce over freshly cooked noodles for a quick snack.

 Related Article: Essential Equipment Needed for Making Sushi at Home

-Now that you have my delicious sauce, you can totally make your own.
+Now that you have my flavorful sauce, you can make your own.
 My favorite recipes are my sticky sushi rice and my Fried Sushi Roll.
 You can also pair this sauce with this easy California roll.

 For additional sushi recipes, read 20 easy sushi recipes that go great with my eel sauce.
-If you are pregnant here are some sushi recipes you can eat while pregnant.
+Here are some sushi recipes you can eat while pregnant if you are pregnant.

-Making sushi at home is simple and easy if you have the right ingredients.
+Making homemade sushi rolls at home is simple and easy if you have the right ingredients.
 Here is the list of what I bought on Amazon

 Let's Get Saucy